Villanova-AI/villanova_developers/docs/villanova10/docs/curate/bundle-details.md

 |`version`|String|Required only for custom stack MFE||Microfrontend version override|

 #### Configure a Path for Static Assets
-To configure your micro frontend with access to static assets, Entando provides two paths, one for widgets and another for [Entando Platform Capabilities (EPCs)](../../tutorials/create/mfe/epc.md).
+To configure your micro frontend with access to static assets, Villanova provides two paths, one for widgets and another for [Villanova Platform Capabilities (EPCs)](../../tutorials/create/mfe/epc.md).

 * For widgets: `window.entando?.widgets['YOUR-MFE']?.basePath;`